 it shows in the complexity of the wine.
 Supple and almost lush for a Médoc at this age, this is a thoroughly decent and subtly oaky blend of 55% Cabernet Sauvignon and 45% Merlot.
-Oh, and we insisted on switching to a slightly different, new label.
+Our Bauduc importer in Switzerland, Philipp Schwander MW, requested a new label for the 3,000 6-packs he bought, and some of our cases have that new 'Gold' one, and some the classic label.
+The wine inside is the same.
 13.5% vol.

 Do have a quick glance at the small selection of photos below.